Improving the Accuracy of DC Optimal Power Flow Formulations via Parameter Optimization: Introduction

-To address these challenges, this paper introduces a new algorithm for the adaptive selection of coefficients $b_{ij}$ and bias parameters within the context of the DC-OPF problem.
-Building on the approach from our previous work~\cite{taheri2023optimizing}, we focus on enhancing the DC-OPF model by leveraging machine learning-inspired techniques for parameter optimization.
-The algorithm performs offline fine-tuning of $b_{ij}$ and bias parameters using a large training dataset of AC-OPF solutions under various operating conditions.
-Leveraging differentiable optimization techniques originally developed for deep learning architectures~\cite{amos2017optnet, cvxpylayers2019}, we compute the sensitivities of the DC-OPF solution with respect to these parameters.
-This enables us to iteratively adjust the parameter values during an offline computation phase by using a gradient-based optimization method, specifically the Truncated Newton Conjugate-Gradient (TNC) algorithm, to minimize the difference between DC-OPF's generator active power setpoints and their AC-OPF counterparts across the training dataset.
+Leveraging differentiable optimization techniques developed for deep learning architectures~\cite{Amos2017,Agrawal2019}, this paper proposes a new algorithm for adaptively selecting coefficients $b_{ij}$ and bias parameters within the specific context of DC-OPF problems.
+The algorithm performs offline fine-tuning of $b_{ij}$ and bias parameters using a training dataset of AC-OPF solutions under various representative operating conditions.
+We differentiate the lower-level problem to compute the sensitivities of the DC-OPF solutions with respect to these parameters.
+This enables us to iteratively adjust the parameter values during an offline phase by using a gradient-based optimization method, specifically the Truncated Newton Conjugate-Gradient (TNC) algorithm, to minimize the difference between DC-OPF's generator active power setpoints and their AC-OPF counterparts across the training dataset.
 The resulting optimized parameter values are then applied to improve the accuracy of the DC-OPF problems during online computations.

-To summarize, the main contributions of this paper are: \begin{enumerate}
+To summarize, the main contributions of this paper are: \begin{enumerate} \item Formulating the task of tuning DC-OPF parameters as a bilevel optimization problem, where the goal is to minimize the error in the optimal generator setpoints relative to full AC-OPF solutions.

 \item Introducing an optimization algorithm designed to adaptively choose the coefficients $b_{ij}$ and bias parameters of the DC power flow inside the DC-OPF problem.
 These parameters are instrumental in modeling line losses and incorporating factors such as shunts, HVDC infeeds, phase shifts, and line losses.